Understanding Shower Valve Options

 A thermostatic valve mixes hot and cold water to ensure constant, safe outlet temperatures and prevent scalding.
 These mixing valves compensate for variations in both the temperature and pressure of the incoming water supplies to maintain a temperature that is within 1 degree Celsius of the selected temperature.

-Along with providing immediate response to temperature fluctuation, thermostatic mixing valves also allow high storage temperatures, thereby reducing the risk of exposure to bacteria.
+Along with providing immediate response to temperature fluctuation, thermostatic mixing valves also allow high temperature storage, thereby reducing bacteria growth.
 The constant temperature regulation also greatly reduces the risk of thermal shock to the fixtures, increasing the lifespan of the faucet.
-A thermostatic valve will require the use of a volume control valve.
+A thermostatic valve may also require the use of a volume control valve to function properly.

 Pressure Balanced Valve

-A pressure balanced mixing valve provides constant water pressure to prevent fluctuations in water temperature.
-Its internal parts are designed to safely maintain water temperature despite pressure fluctuations in the hot and cold water supply.
+A pressure balanced mixing valve is designed to safely maintain water temperature despite pressure fluctuations in the hot and cold water supply.
 Pressure balanced valves do not require a volume control valve.

 To learn more about shower system components, including other types of valves, check out our Custom Shower Buying Guide.